Gerry Gdowski, Tim Albin and Beau Blankenship speak with the media following Tuesday's practice

 Quarterback Theo Scott set a new single-season school record with 20 touchdown passes, while receiver Terrence McCrae tied Andrew Mooney's single-season touchdown reception mark with nine.
 Fellow wideout Taylor Price also set the school's career mark with 149 catches.
 The 2009 team also finished second in school history in passing yards (2,774) and completions (228) and third in total points (347), total offense (4,342).

 In 2008, he helped mentor quarterback Boo Jackson as he set the school's single-season record for touchdown passes.
-Jackson also threw for the second-most yards in school history and put himself on three of Ohio's career passing marks, including completion percentage, passing yards per attempt and passing efficiency.
-Overall, the Bobcats' offense amassed 4,337 yards of total offense, the third-highest total in school history.
+Jackson also threw for the second-most yards in school history and put himself on three of Ohio's career passing marks, including completion percentage, passing yards per attempt and passing efficiency at the time.
+Overall, the Bobcats' offense amassed 4,337 yards of total offense, which at the time was the third-highest total in school history.

 Gdowski preceded the successful 2008 unit by coaching quarterback Brad Bower to what-was-then Bobcat career passing records in yards per attempt and passing efficiency in 2007.
-The Ohio offense also ranked second all-time in team history with 366 points scored and 4,374 yards gained during the season.
+The Ohio offense also ranked second all-time in team history at the time with 366 points scored and 4,374 yards gained during the season.

 While presiding over the NMSU quarterbacks, Gdowski's signal callers were among the best in school history.
 In the 2003 season, Aggie quarterback Buck Pierce set a school record for passing efficiency and finished 14th in the nation.
 He also coached the 2002 Sun Belt Conference Freshman of the Year, Paul Dombrowski, who set Aggie records for rushing yards and touchdowns in a season.